tzoltak/logdataLimeSurvey/README.md

     -   *custom.js* - append content of the file *append-to-custom.js* from this repository to this file and save.

-        -   You may modify values of variables *recordingTimeLimit* and/or *mouseMovesFreq* (please note that the latter describes the lower bound for frequency and not the actual frequency that depends on many factor inculding respondent machine's load at a given moment) to change how huge the collected log may be.
+        -   You may modify values of variables *recordingTimeLimit* and/or *mouseMovesFreq* (please note that the latter describes the lower bound for frequency and not the actual frequency that depends on many factor including respondent machine's load at a given moment) to change how huge the collected log may be.

 3. While done you're ready to use a log-data collecting *theme* in your surveys.